 Established in 2005, the Gephardt Institute was envisioned as an “action tank” for engaged citizenship.
 More than 19 years later, the Gephardt Institute has become Washington University’s standard-bearer for civic engagement.

-Our work is led by a dedicated team of professional staff members, and WashU students in internship and fellowship positions that support Institute priorities in student engagement, research and evaluation, community partnerships, and more.
+Our work is led by a dedicated team of professional staff, adjunct faculty, and WashU students in internship and fellowship positions that support the Institute’s strategic priorities: Engage St. Louis, Engage Democracy, and Lead Change.

 Our Commitment to Equity